jbotuck/library-service/readme.md

 # Book Library

-I've spent most of 2018 working with kafka and kafka stream during my day job.
+I've spent most of 2018 working with kafka and kafka streams during my day job.
 This project is my playground for seeing what's possible with ktables.

 I use kafka as the source of truth for all data,